-During the year, the increase in online billing was once again noteworthy, with a sustained growth of half a point per month thanks to the digitalisation measures promoted by the company.
-Similarly noteworthy are the increase in digital channels, the proposal of services such as an optimal power recommender, payment by cryptocurrencies, selection of the payment day, WhatsApp as a communication channel, chatbot boost and a new, far more intuitive bill summary for customers -available from the app and the Naturgy Iberia website-.
+During the year, the increase in online billing was once again noteworthy, with a sustained growth of half a point per month and going from 35% to 41% at the close of 2021.
+This is thanks to the digitalisation measures promoted by the company.

+Since October 2021, there has been new customer access, area and an app for customers of Naturgy Iberia with a completely overhauled environment and new functionalities.
+Some noteworthy elements are the increase in digital channels, the proposal of services such as an optimal power recommender, payment by cryptocurrencies, selection of the payment day, WhatsApp as a communication channel, chatbot boost and a new, far more intuitive bill summary for customers -available from the app and the Naturgy Iberia website-.